Nate Saint: Operation Auca

 In September 1955, Saint was joined by his teammates, Jim Elliot, Ed McCully, Pete Fleming, and Roger Youderian.
 Saint finally found a Huaorani (also known as Auca) settlement while searching by air.
 To reach the tribe, Saint and the team lowered gifts to the Huaorani in a bucket tied to the plane.
 The team decided to try to meet the Huaorani on the ground; and, on January 3, 1956, using the beach as a landing strip, they set up camp four miles from the Huaorani settlement.
 Their initial contact was encouraging; however, on Sunday, January 8, 1956, the entire team was killed on the beach (known as "Palm Beach") when armed Huaorani met and speared them.
 Saint was the third of the five missionaries to be speared to death.

 Saint and the other four men became famous worldwide as a result.
-Life magazine published a 10-page photo essay on the story, which was also covered in Reader's Digest and many other publications.
+Life magazine published a photo essay on the story, which was also covered in Reader's Digest and many other publications.
 A small school for missionary children in Shell, Ecuador, bore Saint's name for 51 years until the school closed in 2017 due to falling enrollment.

 Rachel, Saint's sister, continued the mission efforts to the Huaorani.
 This resulted in many of these natives becoming Christians, including those who had killed Saint.

 In 1966, Marjorie (Marj) Farris Saint married Abe Van Der Puy, president of HCJB World Radio.
 Van Der Puy died in 2003, and Marj died in 2004, from cancer.
 She is buried in Highland Memorial Park, south of Ocala, Florida.

 Saint's older son, Steve, spent time as a child visiting his missionary family members and friends and getting to know the Huaorani.
 Steve was baptized by Mincaye, who was the very man who killed his father but later converted.
 As of 2006, Steve Saint works with the Huaorani people and travels around the world, preaching the gospel, often accompanied by Mincaye.
-A documentary based on the story, Beyond Gates of Splendor, was released in 2005.
-The following year, a feature film, End of the Spear, was released on January 20, a week and a half after the 50-year anniversary of the killings.
+A documentary based on the story, Beyond Gates of Splendor, was released in 2002.
+In 2006, a feature film, End of the Spear, was released on January 20, a week and a half after the 50-year anniversary of the killings.
 Steve Saint also helped write Jungle Pilot, based on his father's diary about his time in Ecuador and work with the Huaorani Indians.
 Steven Curtis Chapman wrote the song "No Greater Love" from his album Declaration as a tribute to Saint and his fellow missionaries.